skip to Main Content

 Puma and Dogs on Parade

-Rose and Puma at Alki Dogs on Parade ©Debbie Noyes 2010On September 12, 2010, Puma and I participated in the Alki Community Dog Parade, had some fun at Family Fun Day, and then made an appearance as author and sidekick at the West Seattle Authors table.
+On September 12, 2010, Puma and I participated in the Alki Community Dog Parade, had some fun at Family Fun Day, and then made an appearance as author and sidekick at the West Seattle Authors table.
 We were both tired pups when we finished!

 The Dog Parade and contests were more educational than I had anticipated (visit photo gallery to see entire event, and click on slideshow).
 Puma was excited about our spending time together and mingling with all the other dogs.
-He was on his best behavior, even wagging his tail when approached by a local neighborhood dog that refuses to acknowledge Puma as alpha despite having lost the last round.
+He was on his best behavior, even wagging his tail when approached by a local neighborhood dog that refused to acknowledge Puma as alpha despite having lost the last round.

 Those incidents made me unhappy, so I tried to focus on the dogs and people who were having fun in a healthy and companionable way.
-As the dogs paraded down the beachfront (see WS Blog video, we’re at :48), tails wagging with excitement, the chaos was amazing, but fun.
+As the dogs paraded down the beachfront (see WS Blog video, we’re at 00:48), tails wagging with excitement, the chaos was amazing, but fun.

 Originally I had thought that Puma and I would try competing in the Owner Look-Alike contest, the only one I thought we might qualify for since he does not know any tricks (other than how to be charming).
 I vetoed competing in the Most Obedient category, assuming that it would be filled with people and dogs who had taken obedience training, something Puma and I had never done.

-As we stood there, the judge announced that Most Obedient was starting and said, “If you think your dog can either stay in a down or sit position while I walk around you are welcome to compete.”
+As we stood there, the judge announced that Most Obedient was starting and said, “If you think your dog can either stay in a down or sit position while I walk around, you are welcome to compete.”
 Hmm, I thought Puma and I might be able to do that.
 I figured it would not hurt to try.

 I gave him the down/stay command and dropped his leash on the ground like I do when taking photos or leaving him outside our local Slices Restaurant while picking up my order.
-In the past he had always stayed in position until I returned despite distractions from interested people or dogs.
+In the past, he had always stayed in position until I returned despite distractions from interested people or dogs.

-I never thought what we did was anything special, but as I looked around I realized that perhaps I was underselling us.
+I never thought what we did was anything special, but as I looked around, I realized that perhaps I was underselling us.
 I heard people pleading with their dogs, ordering and cajoling them, and one man loudly repeated, “Don’t move” over and over like some kind of mantra.

 And then she asked us to walk with our dogs by our side, around in a circle.
 I was more nervous than Puma.
 While somewhat distracted by all the people and dogs milling around, he did not require any correction.